 - Steve Wandiga - Kenya Medical Research Institute (KEMRI)/Centers for Disease Prevention and Control (CDC) - KEMRI/CDC Research and Public Health Collaboration, Kisumu, Kenya.

-- Andy Burke - CTSU, Oxford University
+- Andy Burke - CTSU, University of Oxford

 Funders: